ronmurphy/TheLongNights/docs/FARMING_IMPLEMENTATION.md

 ## 🏆 Achievement Unlocked!

 **Stardew Valley Mode Activated** 🌾
-Your VoxelWorld now has a complete farming system ready for players to grow crops, harvest food, and build self-sustaining farms!
+Your The Long Nights now has a complete farming system ready for players to grow crops, harvest food, and build self-sustaining farms!

 ---